valerie-valentine/mastermind-frontend/README.md

 ## Mastermind Site Overview

 The Mastermind site serves as a way to play the Mastermind code-breaking game.
-There are 3 pre-set difficulty levels (easy, medium, hard), options to the of digits in the code, as well as the number of lives (max 20).
+There are 3 pre-set difficulty levels (easy, medium, hard), options to choose the range of digits in the code (i.e. 0-4 -> 0404), as well as the number of lives (max 20).
 Users will be receive feedback upon each guess and able to see their previous guesses.

 ## Prequisites
 - yarn